joshhus/blockchain-sw-25/howto/console-upgrade-ocp.md

 {: codeblock}

-Run the following command to add the file to your cluster definition:
+Run the following command to add the configuration to your cluster definition:
 ```
 kubectl apply -n ibpinfra -f deployment.yaml
 ```